FrancisVila/MFT_convert/content/en/docs/TransferCFT/datasheet.md

 ## Platforms

-<span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> is deployed on the operating systems and browsers listed in this information sheet.
+{{< TransferCFT/componentshortname  >}} is deployed on the operating systems and browsers listed in this information sheet.

 ### Operating systems for x64